 How many credit cards should I have?

 Experts say the number of cards one should have varies according to individual and circumstance.
-“Generally speaking, there is no one perfect number,” said Ethan Dornhelm, a principal scientist for FICO, a data analytics company behind the credit score most often used by lenders.
+“Generally speaking, there is no one perfect number,” said Ethan Dornhelm, a vice president and former principal scientist for FICO, a data analytics company behind the credit score most often used by lenders.

 1. Do you have cards across more than one network?